catalystdao/catalyst-documentation/src/content/docs/generalised-incentives/integrate.md

 The integration is less opinionated than other cross-chain endpoint, as we need to define some boilercode.
 First, lets set our escrow endpoint.
 Below we present 2 options

 1. Set the escrow explicitly.
 This defines a single escrow which you may interact in.
 This may be desired to reduce complexity but also introduces some vendor lock-in.
 2. Define a list of escrow that are allowed.
-This allows you to pick and chose which AMB is best suited for a certain connection.
+This allows you to pick and choose which AMB is best suited for a certain connection.
 This introduces some additional complexity but mitigates vendor lock-in.

 ```solidity
 contract YourContract is ICrossChainReceiver, IMessageEscrowStructs {